 So many people have missed the true meaning of Christmas.
-Perhaps the problem is not whether they remember that “Jesus is the reason for the season,” but that the story they know is nothing like the story that Matthew and Luke tell about the birth of Christ and seems to distort or to leave out essential elements of the Nativity narrative.
+Perhaps the problem is not whether they remember that “Jesus is the reason for the season,” but that the story they know is nothing like the story that Matthew and Luke tell about the birth of Christ, and seems to distort or leave out essential elements of the Nativity story.
 Today the Christmas story is more influenced by filmmakers, painters, storytellers, and illustrators than the Gospel writers.
 Christmas narratives are co-opted by alternate stories, they get swamped by noisy advertisements and fictional characters.
 The government determines the legal shape of Christmas, the market shapes the emotional desires and financial expectations of the people.
-Jingle Bells, Frosty and stories about the “magic” of Christmas robs the sting of this real historical event by removing its scandalous elements.
+Jingle Bells, Frosty, and stories about the “magic” of Christmas rob the sting of this real historical event by removing its scandalous elements.

 FOUR Forgotten realities in Christmas